CULTURAL EQUITY PLAN

 We cultivate inclusion by creating a space where each student, staff, board and audience member is valued and respected, and feels a sense of belonging.
 We want to continually ensure that our students are empowered, supported and safe in their LYO experience.

-Increasing access means that the LYO will be deliberate about creating successful pathways to participation by expanding our engagement, especially to communities that may not have considered that instrumental music is an option for them.
+Increasing access means that the LYO will be deliberate about creating successful pathways to participation by expanding our engagement, especially to communities that may not have considered instrumental music is an option for them.

 Statement of Values